Resolve Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Which are the top common plumbing issues?

-The most common plumbing problems are leaky taps and toilets that run clogged drains, and low pressure water.
+The most frequently encountered plumbing problems are dripping water from faucets, blocked drains, and low pressure water.

 Is DIY plumbing safe?

-You should contact a licensed plumber for plumbing problems of a serious nature that require specialist equipment and experience.
+It is recommended to contact a professional plumber for significant plumbing issues that require special equipment and experience.